idelfonsog2/idelfonsog2.github.io/README.md

 - Databases
   - [Data Pipelines with Apache Airflow](#data-pipelines-with-apache-airflow) Use Airflow to backfill and schedule the load and analysis of raw data into Redshift data warehouse
   - [Data Lake with Apache Spark](#data-lakes---with-apache-spark--emr-cluster) Use Spark, Schema-On-Read, and EMR to create an ELT* process
-  - [Data Warehouse](#data-ware-with-aws-redshift) Create an ETL process to insert OLAP cubes in amazon  redshift
+  - [Data Warehouse with AWS S3, Redshift](#data-ware-with-aws-redshift) Create an ETL process to insert OLAP cubes in amazon  redshift
   - [Big Data modeling with Apache Cassandra](#creating-an-etl-process-with-apache-cassandra) Use the partitioned row store for a distributed system.
 To analyze, clean and aggregate data.
-  - [Enterprise data modeling](#data-modeling-with-postgresql) Normalize a dataset in order for online analytical processes
+  - [Enterprise data modeling with PostgreSQL](#data-modeling-with-postgresql) Normalize a dataset in order for online analytical processes
   - [Read more...](#databases)
 - Miscellaneous
   - [Swift AWS Lambda (sample)](#lambdas-in-swift)